 Summer 2021 Session

-Due to ongoing public health restrictions that limit non-essential travel outside the home, all A&S courses and their components will be offered remotely in the Summer 2021 Term, with the exception of courses approved by the Dean’s Office for in-person delivery.
+All A&S courses and their components will be offered remotely in the Summer 2021 Term, with the exception of courses approved by the Dean’s Office for in-person delivery.
 The limited number of A&S courses approved for in-person during the summer session are only those courses where the learning objectives cannot be achieved virtually and that meet the limitations outlined by Public Health and the Government of Ontario.
 These courses will be carefully managed according to public health guidelines for essential instruction to prioritize and maximize student and faculty safety.
 These too are subject to change according to public health guidelines.
-Please continue to check the Academic Handbook and the Undergraduate Student FAQs for current information.
+Please continue to check the Instructor FAQs and the Undergraduate Student FAQs for current information.

 This instructor-to-instructor network is here to help you deliver online teaching that enhances student learning and the student experience, share knowledge with fellow instructors, and draw on expertise when you need it.